 Diagnosis of ADHD and Its Subtypes

 In preschool children, the most obvious symptoms of ADHD are hyperactivity and impulsivity.
-But as kids enter adolescence, inattention becomes more obvious, and hyperactivity usually gets less common.
+But as kids enter adolescence, inattention becomes more obvious.
+Hyperactivity often diminishes, while inattentiveness, inner restlessness, and difficulties in regulating emotions become more prominent.
 Therefore, the correct diagnosis of ADHD across a lifetime should consider these developmental changes.
-To make a diagnosis, the ADHD symptoms must interfere with daily activities in several environments, including the home, office, and classroom.

-The diagnostic manuals, such as the ICD-10 and DSM-5 classifications, created criteria to identify the several subtypes and traits of ADHD.
+The diagnostic manuals, such as the ICD-10 and DSM-5 classifications, created criteria to identify the subtypes and traits of ADHD.

-DSM-5 Presentations for ADHD
+DSM-5 Types (presentations) for ADHD

-1. Predominantly Inattentive Presentation
+1. Predominantly Inattentive Type

 ADHD individuals with this subtype are mainly inattentive.
 They lose track of their thoughts and actions.
 They find it difficult to follow directions and have trouble focusing on details.
 Common traits are difficulties with organization, a dislike of constant mental effort, and forgetfulness.
 People with this ADHD presentation could easily get sidetracked and forgetful in their daily activities.

-2. Predominantly Hyperactive-Impulsive Presentation
+2. Predominantly Hyperactive-Impulsive Type

 Hyperactivity and impulsivity define this presentation.
-Many people show fidgety, restlessness, and trouble staying seated.
+Many people show fidgety restlessness and trouble staying seated.
 While adults may feel “driven by a motor,” children typically run or climb excessively; common behaviors linked with this subtype include excessive talking, impulsivity, and difficulty waiting or sharing turns.

-3. Combined Presentation
+3. Combined Type

 The combined ADHD presentation meets criteria for both inattentive and hyperactive-impulsive types.
 Those with this subtype show marked inattention, impulsivity, and extreme hyperactivity.
-The most often occurring subtype of ADHD is the combined one, which require a thorough management approach.
+The most often occurring subtype of ADHD is the combined one, which requires a thorough management approach.

 Additional ADHD Classifications